Oligonucleotide Properties Calculator

 Is this tool suitable for modified oligonucleotides?

 The calculator provides accurate results for unmodified DNA and RNA sequences.
-For 5'-phosphorylated oligos, our Molecular Weight Calculator offers explicit phosphate modification support.
+For 5'-phosphorylated oligos, the Molecular Weight Calculator offers explicit phosphate modification support.
 For other modifications (biotin, fluorophores, LNA, 2'-O-methyl), the standard nearest-neighbor parameters may not be accurate — use the calculated values as a baseline and consult modification-specific literature for Tm corrections.
 LNA typically raises Tm by 2-6°C per substitution.

 Related Tools

-Continue with the guide, reference, or workflow that matches the next decision in your experiment.
+Continue with the page or tool that matches the next decision in your experiment.